RevenueCat/revenuecat-docs/revenuecat-2022-12-1/v4.0/-- Getting Started/welcome.md

 Here are a few ways to get started:

   * Adding subscriptions to a new app?
 Jump right in with our [Quickstart Guide](doc:getting-started-1).
   * Already have an app with subscribers or purchases?
-The [Migration Guide](doc:migrating-existing-subscriptions) is useful if your moving an existing app's IAP infrastructure to RevenueCat.
+The [Migration Guide](doc:migrating-existing-subscriptions) is useful if you're moving an existing app's IAP infrastructure to RevenueCat.

 # Ready to start building?